Multi-Agent-Neuroevolution/NeuroEvolutionTestbench/README.md

 The simulations are displayed as 2D environments where either competitive or collaborative learning will be required, and agents can be implemented using Neuro-evolutionary models.

+### Dependencies
+This project requires package and crate dependencies for Python and Rust respectively.
+Python: run `poetry install`, then activate the virtual environment.
+PYTHON 3.12+
+Rust: run `cargo build`

 ### References:
 Gautier, Hamon & Nisioti, Eleni & Moulin-Frier, Clément.
 (2023).
 Eco-evolutionary Dynamics of Non-episodic Neuroevolution in Large Multi-agent Environments.
 10.48550/arXiv.2302.09334.